- Released: 2020

 I love Alex Luciano’s lyrics too.
 Their debut Swear I’m Good at This featured probably the best opening line to an album I’ve ever heard – “When I was sixteen/I dated a boy with my own name/It was weird in the back of his truck/Moaning my own name while trying to fuck”.
 Genius, although it puzzled me a bit that later in the same song she said “You’re the kind of guy who would meet me at a party and forget my name”.
 What, even though it’s the same as his?

 Luciano’s voice is something I didn’t take to as much on that album – a tad whiny and grating, especially as the record went on.
-On second album Do We Have Wonder About Me?, she seems to have reined it in a bit and I found I could enjoy the songs a bit more.
+On second album Do You Wonder About Me?, she seems to have reined it in a bit and I found I could enjoy the songs a bit more.

 They’re a little more poppy than on the debut, I think.
 Opening track ‘Thriving’ is a great start, and the tender postscripts like ‘Priority Mail’ are as enjoyable as the quickfire noise blitz of ‘Flash Flood’.